cumulusmx/CumulusMX-DistributionFiles/ai2/ReadMe.txt

 Current Readings
 ~~~~~~~~~~~~~~~~
-As well as Font Awsome icons, Outdoor Temperature and Pressure show an indicatior for rising, falling or static; Rainfall Rate also shows an indicator for the severity of the rate: one, two or three raindrops.
+As well as Font Awesome icons, Outdoor Temperature and Pressure show an indicator for rising, falling or static; Rainfall Rate also shows an indicator for the severity of the rate: one, two or three raindrops.
 If it is not raining the image is a raindrop with a green cross.

-Also included on this page is a green icon if the readings are still being recieved.
+Also included on this page is a green icon if the readings are still being received.

 Gauges
 ~~~~~~